 NGPDT and sonodynamic therapy

-PDT is an effective and licensed treatment for a number of conditions.
+Photodynamic therapy (PDT) is an effective and licensed treatment for several conditions.

-It shouldn't be confused with the unproven, unlicensed versions sold by some private clinics in the UK and overseas.
+It should not be confused with the unproven, unlicensed versions sold by some private clinics in the UK and overseas.

 Clinics promoting these so-called "advanced" versions of PDT, called "next-generation PDT" (NGPDT) and "sonodynamic therapy" (SDT) sometimes claim they can treat deep or widespread cancers.

-But these claims aren't supported by scientific evidence and these treatments aren't recommended, even as a last resort.
+But these claims are not supported by scientific evidence and these treatments are not recommended, even as a last resort.